OnurAydin02/Multi-AI/README.md

 ---

-## 🎯 Purpose of the Project
+## 🎯 Project Motivation
-Different AI models often generate different responses to the same prompt.
+Different AI models often produce varying responses to the same prompt.
-Multi_AI was built to make it easier to compare these outputs and help users determine which model best suits their needs.
+**Multi AI** was built to make it easier to compare these outputs and help users identify which model best fits their specific use case.

-This project also serves as a practical exploration of multi-provider AI integration, modern frontend development, and scalable application design.
+This project also serves as a hands-on exploration of:
+- Multi-provider AI integration
+- Modern frontend architecture
+- Scalable and maintainable application design

 ---

-## 📦 Installation
+## 📦 Installation & Local Setup

-To run the project locally, follow these steps:
+To run the project locally:

 ```bash
 git clone https://github.com/OnurAydin02/Multi_AI.git